Visuals3D/vis3d/README.md

 ### Insomnia Openapi Design and Testing support

 The .insomnia folder or a insomnia.yaml file in the root folder is used to edit openapi documentation, create and run tests as well as debug the microservice api.
-This file is also used to autogenerate api schemas and documentation.
+This file is also used to auto generate api schema's and documentation.
 This also allows multi repository microservice projects to be developed asynchron against api specifications.